mastrSensei/code-fundi/README.md

 - NextJS
 - GraphQL
 - Svelte

-# Why LLM?

-Since LLMs (Large Language Models) perform well at a wide variety of tasks, it allows them to excel at a different things simultaneously.

-One of those tasks is predicting the next word in a sentence which allows them to capture the syntax and semantics of human language.
-This offers users who interact with these models a seamless experience as they are able to use natural language and ask open ended questions.

 Finally, LLMs have shown impressive general knowledge about the world and are able to remember a lot of facts through training.
 This lets users gain real world information whenever they interact with our models.